walletd/walletd/CONTRIBUTING.md

 Pull requests that do not have an associated issue are far more likely to be closed immediately, if what they address isn't absolutely clear to maintainers.
 If you aren't fixing typos or adding clarifying code comments only, there's an incredibly high chance that your PR will be rejected and we'll point you to these contribution rules.

 These issues will be discussed, and should a decision be made to incorporate a fix or a feature request, the responsible contributor should create their own fork of the current version of main.
-Should you desire some assistance or input, we recommend opening a pull request on the appropriate crate's branch and marking your PR as a work-in-progress as part of the label, as well as by using GitHub's "mark as draft" functionality.
+Should you desire some assistance or input while you work on your changes, we recommend you open a draft pull request on the appropriate crate's branch and marking your PR as a work-in-progress as part of the label, as well as by using GitHub's "mark as draft" functionality.
+A maintainer or other collaborater will then have context to assist where you may be having problems.

 In order to contribute to the project, a good place to start is by looking at the issues tab.
 We will review any issues, tagging them based on their complexity, whether we would like assistance from certain types of contibutors, and in the case of new features, discuss whether or not they would be a good fit for the project.